 More importantly, the use of creatine adds about 5 to 10 pounds of water weight to the boxer.
 While there may be some benefits to training with some extra pounds on the boxer, these benefits are offset by training slower due to the extra bulk.
 (Extra bulk really does slow down a boxer, in case anyone is skeptical.)
 And this extra water weight would also make weight cutting much harder.

 Creatine’s Saving Grace!

-According to this source, creatine protects against brain trauma in rats.
-So it may protect one against the permanent effects of concussions or the general effects to one’s brain in sustaining punches to the head.
+According to this study, creatine protects against brain trauma in rats.
+So maybe it can protect one against the permanent effects of concussions or the general effects to one’s brain in sustaining punches to the head.

 Sullivan, P. G., Geiger, J. D., Mattson, M. P. and Scheff, S. W. (2000), Dietary supplement creatine protects against traumatic brain injury.
 Ann Neurol., 48: 723-729. doi:10.1002/1531-8249(200011)48:5<723::AID-ANA5>3.0.CO;2-W